-On the road towards Shire, we stop at the quarry.
+On the road towards the Shire, we stop at the quarry.
 Gobo Dura (Gobedra) is supposedly where they cut these monoliths, and mysteriously transported them five kilometers to the east.

 Kingdom of Aksum and belief

 The pronouncement of the king or the priest from the church stairs had the force of the law.
 There is no room for doubt in this Christian empire that wants to lean on King Solomon’s dynasty.

-Sun was setting down on the terrace of outworn Yeha Hotel.
-Next to the benches, there was one 21st century inscription with the words of Luca Tosi.
+Sun was setting down on the terrace of the outworn Yeha Hotel.
+Next to the benches, there was this 21st-century inscription with the words of Luca Tosi.
 Was it just another Aksum stone memory that hoped to find its place among the legends?